Jamie Foxx cracks brutal Diddy joke about in Netflix special about mystery illness

 He then joked about going to hell, saying: “S*** am I going to the wrong place?
 Is that Puffy?,” referring to Combs once more.

-“If it was Puffy, he had a flaming bottle of Johnson &… I’m just kidding.”
+“If it was Puffy, he had a flaming bottle of Johnson and… I’m just kidding.”

 Elsewhere during the special, the Django Unchained actor revealed that he had suffered a brain bleed that led to a stroke.